There is 9 miles of shingle walking.

 |Toughness||10 out of 10 - not the ascent, the shingle!|

-Chesil Beach is an iconic shingle spit of 180 billion pebbles that runs parallel to the Dorset coast, from the Isle of Portland causeway in the south east, to Abbotsbury in the north west.
-This walk is along its entire length, with uniterrupted views out to sea, and inland over the brackish Fleet Lagoon that seperates it from the mainland.
+Chesil Beach is an iconic shingle tombolo (spit) of 180 billion pebbles that runs parallel to the Dorset coast, from the Isle of Portland causeway in the south east, to Abbotsbury in the north west.
+This walk is along its entire length, with uninterrupted views out to sea, and inland over the brackish Fleet Lagoon that separates it from the mainland.

-This is a very interesting walk, but it has some drawbacks:
+This is a very interesting walk, but it has some serious drawbacks:

 The South West Coast Path ("SWCP") does not go along Chesil Beach, but along the land side of Fleet Lagoon behind it.
-It a lovely walk, but does not compare to the nearby Wessex Ridgeway or SWCP coast walks.
+It has good views of Chesil Beach.
+It a lovely walk, but does not compare to the nearby Wessex Ridgeway or SWCP coastal walks.

 A short out and back walk from either the NW / Abbotsbury (Sep-Mar only) or the SE / Isle of Portland (year round) access point car parks.

-The north west and middle of the spit (about 3/4 of it) is a Nature Reserve.
+The north west and middle of the spit (about 3/4 of it) is private land.

 The south eastern end of the spit (about 1/4 of the it) is public land, and always open apart from the firing range.